Building a Secure Rust IoT Gateway: From Edge to Cloud

 Functional Elements & Responsibilities

-• Maintain MQTT session with broker (local or embedded) using configured Client ID and credentials.
+• Connect to the edge MQTT broker (local or embedded) with configured Client ID and credentials; maintain session & keep-alive

 Ingest Router

-• Validate/normalize telemetry payload (schema/version, max size, required fields).
+• Validate/normalize telemetry payload (schema version, size limits, required fields).

 WAL Queue (Durable Buffer)